jharwell/sierra/docs/src/tutorials/project/main_config.rst

               # robot.
 Second, the tag is added not just once overall, but once
               # for each robot in each experimental run.
 This is useful to set
               # per-robot parameters specific to a given controller outside of
-              # the parameters controller via batch criteria or SIERRA
+              # the parameters controller via batch criteria or SIERRA variables
-              # variables.
+              # (e.g., launching nodes to bringup sensors on the robot that are
+              # not launched by default/by the controller entry point).
               controllers:
                 - name: FizzBuzz
                   xml: